fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 PS C:\>Start-ServiceFabricPartitionDataLoss -OperationId d3f12b09-6a90-4745-a4fc-3f92149a7419 -DataLossMode FullDataLoss -PartitionId 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4 -ServiceName "fabric:/ContosoApp/ContosoService"
 ```

-This command starts a data loss fault for all replicas of the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4.
+This command starts a data loss fault operation for all replicas of the service named fabric:/ContosoApp/ContosoService in the partition that has the ID 67e2c139-ccf0-4562-9f2b-bf35e4c2abd4.
 Specify a unique GUID for the *OperationId* parameter.
-You can use this ID to check the progress of the data loss fault.
+You can use this ID to check the progress of the data loss fault operation.

 ## PARAMETERS

 ### -DataLossMode
-Specifies the data loss mode for the test command.
+Specifies the data loss mode for the data loss fault operation.
 The acceptable values for this parameter are:

 - PartialDataLoss.
 Only a quorum of replicas are removed.
-**OnDataLoss** is triggered for the partition, but actual data loss depends on presence of inflight replication.
+**OnDataLossAsync** is triggered for the partition, but actual data loss depends on the presence of inflight replication.
 - FullDataLoss.
 All replicas are removed.
-All data is lost and **OnDataLoss** is triggered.
+All data is lost and **OnDataLossAsync** is triggered.

+To find more about **OnDataLossAsync** please refer to the [Back up and restore](https://github.com/Microsoft/azure-docs/blob/master/articles/service-fabric/service-fabric-reliable-services-backup-restore.md) article.

 ```yaml
 Type: DataLossMode